Tubal Ligation Reversal

 Alternatives to Tubal Reversal Surgery

-An option to tubal reversal is in vitro fertilization (IVF), a form of assisted reproduction in which a woman's egg and man's sperm are fertilized outside the womb in a laboratory dish.
+An alternative to tubal reversal is in vitro fertilization (IVF), a form of assisted reproduction in which a woman's egg and man's sperm are fertilized outside the womb in a laboratory dish.
 The fertilized egg (embryo) is later placed into a woman's womb.
 Increasing IVF success rates have led to a decrease in the number of tubal reversal in recent years.

 IVF may also be an option for women who cannot achieve pregnancy after tubal reversal surgery.